-An experience animal trainer for film and TV shares a few of his secrets.
+An experienced animal trainer for film and TV shares a few of his secrets.

 Lassie, RinTinTin, Benji…they’re just three of the famous dogs that have blazed their way across movie and TV screens, delighting thousands of fans around the world.
 The unique canines that star in these roles seem to have been born with a natural ability to do all kinds of amazing things, and all of them have that “special something” that every director looks for in a screen celebrity.
 Destined for life in the Hollywood spotlight, they are the canine equivalents of George Clooney and Angelina Jolie.